RobHarrand/life-sciences-spreadsheet-best-practice/_episodes/02-guiding-principles.md

 Merging cells is a similar issue.
 Merging multiple cells into a single cell may look good, but it does nothing for subsequent processing.
 For example, as soon as you save your file as a CSV, the merging is lost and you end up with an empty cell.

+Below is an example of a poor use of columns,

 ![alt text](../fig/04-poor-columns.png "Poor use of columns")